Downieville-Lawson-Dumont, Colorado

 Downieville-Lawson-Dumont is a census-designated place (CDP) comprising the unincorporated communities of Downieville, Lawson, and Dumont located in and governed by Clear Creek County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
 The Dumont post office ZIP code 80436 (post office boxes) serves the area.
 At the United States Census 2020, the population of the Downieville-Lawson-Dumont CDP was 527.

+History

+The Lawson, Colorado, post office operated from June 29, 1877, until August 31, 1966.
+The Dumont, Colorado, post office opened on May 17, 1880, and now serves the area.

 Geography

 Downieville, Lawson, and Dumont are adjacent in Clear Creek Canyon alongside Interstate 70.

 The Downieville-Lawson-Dumont CDP has an area of 2.068 km2, including 0.054 km2 of water.